BrainhackMTL/psy6983_2021/content/en/setup/index.md

 Go to https://github.com/join/ and follow the on-screen instructions to create an account.
 It is a good idea to associate this with your university e-mail (if you have one) as this will entitle you to sign up for the [GitHub Student Developer Pack](https://education.github.com/pack) which comes with some nice free bonuses.

-### Slack
+### Discord

-Go to https://slack.com/downloads/ and download and install Slack.
+Go to https://discord.com/ and download and install Discord.
-You will be invited to the BrainHack School Slack channel via the e-mail with which you registered for the course.
+You will be invited to the BrainHack School Discord server via the e-mail with which you registered for the course.

 ### Zoom